csassaman/CSE-1320---Intermediate-Programming/Hash Maps/README.md

 #### Incremental Rehashing

-- Alternative to creating a new array each time it needs to be rehashed
+- Alternative to creating a new array each time it needs to be rehashed is to resize __incrementally__
 - First, create a _new array_
 - Original map should stay in memory and any new insertions should occur in the new array
 - When an insertion occurs, move _r_ elements from the original array to the new one
+- If the new array is (r + 1)/r times larger than the original, this will ensure the old array is completly copied before the new array needs to be resized
+- During a search or deletion, each array is checked for the entry
+- This must happen until all entries from the original have been mnoved over
+- Once the original array is empty, it can be released